binh234/nanosam/README.md

 NanoSAM is a [Segment Anything (SAM)](https://github.com/facebookresearch/segment-anything) and [EfficientViT-SAM](https://github.com/mit-han-lab/efficientvit) model variant that is developed to target 🔥***CPU, mobile, and edge*** 🔥  deployment such as [NVIDIA Jetson Xavier Platforms](https://store.nvidia.com/en-us/jetson/store) with [NVIDIA TensorRT](https://developer.nvidia.com/tensorrt).

 **A demo of NanoSAM** running on **CPU** is open at [hugging face demo](https://huggingface.co/spaces/dragonSwing/nanosam).
 On our own i5-8265U CPU, it only takes around 0.3s.
 On the hugging face demo, the interface and inferior CPUs make it a little bit slower but still works fine.
+You can also run a demo of NanoSAM on [your local PC](https://github.com/binh234/nanosam/tree/master/app)

 <p align="center"><img src="assets/basic_usage_out.jpg" height="256px"/></p>

 > NanoSAM is trained by distilling the [EfficientViT-SAM-L0](https://github.com/mit-han-lab/efficientvit) image encoder
-> on unlabeled images using 6% of SA-1B dataset.
+> on unlabeled images using 6% of [SA-1B](https://ai.meta.com/datasets/segment-anything/) dataset.
 For an introduction to knowledge distillation, we recommend checking out [this tutorial](https://github.com/NVIDIA-AI-IOT/jetson-intro-to-distillation).

 <a id="usage"></a>